Meet the Team

 Before joining Berks Nature, Kim spent nearly 12 years as director of development at Penn State where she managed the development, alumni and university relations programs for both the Berks Campus in Reading and the Lehigh Valley Campus in Fogelsville.
 Kim graduated from Penn State University, University Park in 1985 with a degree in Elementary Education.
 She did her student teaching at Mill Rythe First School on Hayling Island in England.

-Kim serves on the board of the Pennsylvania Land Trust Association (PALTA) and shares her time with many other organizations in the community.
-Kim lives with her husband, Kevin in a 218-year-old stone farm house in Jefferson Township, Berks County; her sons Carver and McQuillin are adults.
+Kim serves on the policy committee and board of directors of the statewide association, We Conserve PA and shares her time with many other organizations in the community.
+Kim is a skilled fundraiser with nearly 20 years in non-profit management.
+Kim lives with her husband, Kevin in a 218-year-old stone farmhouse in Jefferson Township, Berks County; her sons Carver and McQuillin are adults.

 610-372-4992, ext.
 106